Guide to Pay As You Earn (PAYE)

 - What do the facts and circumstances say about the true nature of the relationship between the business and the worker?
 Do the arrangements show that the worker is providing services on their own account or as an employee?

 - Is there any legislation that would change the answers to any of the above questions?
-For example, Section 112 of the Taxes Consolidation Act 1997 provides that office holders are always employees for taxation purposes.
+For example, Section 112 of the Taxes Consolidation Act, 1997, provides that office holders are always employees for taxation purposes.

-All businesses should review their arrangements with their workers to determine their employment status as a result of the judgment.
+All businesses should review the arrangements with their workers to determine their employment status as a result of the judgment.
 Some workers previously treated as self-employed will now need to be treated as employees for tax purposes.
 For those re-classified as employees for tax purposes, the business will have an obligation to operate Pay As You Earn (PAYE).

-The Code of Practice on Determining Employment Status
+The Code of Practice on determining employment status

-The Code of Practice on Determining Employment Status (the Code) is a joint code between:
+The Code of Practice on determining employment status (the Code) is a joint code between:

 Next: Income Tax calendar